 Swapping out just two items we find ensures that you don’t overdo it.
 So you could swap out your smart button-down shirt for a casual one and your loafers for a pair of white trainers while retaining the smart cropped trouser.

 This one’s simple!
 The darker the hue the smarter it will appear.
 The lighter the hue the more casual it tends to be.
 Think of the dinner suit or tuxedo…they are used for some of the most formal occasions that you will attend and they are almost always dark coloured, often black.

-The first outfit (above-left) has opted for lighter hues compared to the second one (above-right) instantly making the first one sit on the more casual side or the smart-casual spectrum.
-The first outfit has opted for two, more casual items – going for the smart-casual tapered chino and a pair of white trainers and matching them with a smart button-down blue shirt and a light and elegant knit sweater draped over the shoulders give it a classy but relaxed feel.
+The first outfit (above-left) has lighter hues compared to the second one (above-right) instantly making the first one sit on the more casual side or the smart-casual spectrum.
+The first outfit has been combined with two more casual items – going for the smart-casual tapered chino and a pair of white trainers and matching them with a smart button-down blue shirt and a light and elegant knit sweater draped over the shoulders give it a classy but relaxed feel.

 The Polo Shirt

 One item to guarantee that you perfect smart-casual this summer is the polo shirt.
 The polo shirt is perhaps the epitome of smart-casual so always keep a least one of these in your wardrobe.
 Keep the hues neutral.
 White, grey and black are the most versatile hues and tend to look a little more elegant than the extravagant colours that you can often find with polo shirts.